Interview with Jimmy Gaspero, Co-Creator of Penny and the Yeti

 Of course, it began with a comic shop.
 Gaspero one day was searching for an activity with his oldest daughter and turned to his local comic book shop down the street.
 This community ultimately connected Gaspero with the Comic Book Yeti and the podcast with Editor-in-Chief Byron O’Neal.

 Like all comic book readers, that buzz—or whisper—saying, “you should write your own comic,” hit Gaspero.
-Soon what began with a short illustrated story with artist/illustrator Amber Akin titled, Yeti and the Big Stomp, turned into a full-length graphic novel including the name of his youngest daughter, Penny.
+Soon the idea of a short illustrated story with artist/colorist Amber Akin titled, Yeti and the Big Stomp, turned into a full-length graphic novel including the name of his youngest daughter, Penny.

-Gaspero was kind enough to talk Penny and the Yeti and its multi-layered story about friendship, maneuvering family drama as a kid.
+Gaspero was kind enough to talk about Penny and the Yeti and its multi-layered story about friendship, maneuvering feelings, and family drama as a kid.

 Seth A. Romo: So right off the bat, making a comic that includes your child’s name sets a really high parenting standard.